aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-text-to-pdf/_index.md

 Converting text to PDF means adding text fragments to the PDF page.
 As for text files, we are dealing with 2 types of text: pre-formatting (for example, 25 lines with 80 characters per line) and non-formatted text (plain text).
 Depending on our needs, we can control this addition ourselves or entrust it to the library's algorithms.

+>Try online.
+You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/txt-to-pdf](https://products.aspose.app/pdf/conversion/txt-to-pdf)

 ## Convert plain text file to PDF

 In case of the plain text file, we can use the following technique: